St. Matthew Island

-St. Matthew Island (Остров Святого Матвея) is an uninhabited, remote island in the Bering Sea in Alaska, 183 mi west-northwest of Nunivak Island.
-The entire island's natural scenery and wildlife is protected as it is part of the Bering Sea unit of the Alaska Maritime National Wildlife Refuge and as the Bering Sea Wilderness.
+St. Matthew Island (Остров Святого Матвея) is an uninhabited, remote island in the Bering Sea in Alaska, 183 miles (295 km) west-northwest of Nunivak Island.
+The entire island's natural scenery and wildlife is protected, as it is part of the Bering Sea unit of the Alaska Maritime National Wildlife Refuge and as the Bering Sea Wilderness.

-The island has a land area of 137.857 sqmi, making it the 44th largest island in the United States.
-Its most southerly point is Cape Upright which features cliff faces which exceed 1000 ft.
+The island has a land area of 137.857 sqmi, making it the 44th-largest island of the United States.
+Its most southern point is Cape Upright, which features cliff faces exceeding 1000 ft in height.
 Similar heights are found at Glory of Russia Cape on the north, and the highest point, 1476 ft above sea level, lies south from the island center.

 There is a small island off its northwestern point called Hall Island.
 The 3.1 mi wide sound between the two islands is called Sarichef Strait.
 A small rocky islet called Pinnacle Rock lies 9.3 mi to the south of Saint Matthew Island.

-The United States Coast Guard maintained a staffed LORAN station on the island during the 1940s.
+The United States Coast Guard maintained a staffed LORAN transmitter station on the island during the 1940s.